-The Company compensates its non-employee directors for their service to the Company through a cash retainer in an amount equal to \$3,000 per regular meeting.
-In addition, each non-employee director who serves as the chairperson of our Board or of our Audit Committee, Compensation Committee or Corporate Governance Committee receives an additional cash fee of \$3,000 per year.
-Non-employee directors serving as of the date of an annual meeting of our stockholders each receive a grant of 1,400 shares of restricted stock on the date of such meeting, vesting over three years, subject to continued service through the applicable vesting date.
-Effective August 1, 2021, the cash fee per each regular meeting was increased to \$9,375.
+The Company compensates its non-employee directors for their service to the Company through a cash retainer in an amount equal to \$75,000 or \$18,750 per regular meeting.
+In addition, each non-employee director who serves as the chairperson of our Board or of our Compensation Committee or Corporate Governance Committee receives an additional cash fee of \$5,000 per year and the chairperson of our Audit Committee receives an additional \$10,000 per year.
+Non-employee directors serving as of the date of an annual meeting of our stockholders each receive a grant of restricted stock equivalent to \$75,000 in value on the date of such meeting, vesting over three years, subject to continued service through the applicable vesting date.

-The following table sets forth information concerning the compensation of our non-employee directors during the year ended December 31, 2021.
-Mr Bailey, Mr. Hite and Mr. Throdahl each of whom is a named executive officer, do not receive additional compensation for their service as a director, and therefore are not included in the table below.
+The following table sets forth information concerning the compensation of our non-employee directors during the year ended December 31, 2022.
+Mr Bailey, Mr. Hite and Mr. Throdahl, each of whom is an executive officer, do not receive additional compensation for their service as a director, and therefore are not included in the table below.